Constraining Redshift Parametrization Models with Recentmost Data : Impacts on an Accretion Disc around Finslerian Kiselev Black Hole: Constraining Free Parameters of Redshift Parametrization Models using table 1

 In figure 3a-c, we have plotted different confidence contours of $\omega_0^{JBP}$ and $\omega_1^{JBP}$.
 Nature of free parameters' distribution match those of the CPL case.
 Only, $H(z)-z+BAO$ case evolves a convolution of two distributions.
 If the two component means differ significantly, then the two peaks remain distinct, producing a bimodal posterior.
 Here, two distinct physical regimes may become comparably probable.
 In a cosmological context, this situation can occur when the data admit two equally good fits - one corresponding to the $\Lambda$CDM limit ($w_0 \approx -1$) and another lying in the phantom regime ($w_0 < -1$).
 Such a scenario signals a degeneracy in the parameter space, where the likelihood surface develops two nearly equivalent maxima.

-In figure 4a-c, we will plot the distribution and confidence contours of Efststathuou redshift parametrization model's free parameters.
-Hubble data and BAO constrain are found to constrain the free parameters almost symmetrically.
-Only CMB added, the symmetric distribution of $\omega^{ERP}_1$ does not follow and turns extremely right skewed.
+In figure 4a-c, we will plot the Gaussian distributions and confidence contours of Efstathiou redshift parametrization model's free parameters.
+A joint analysis of Hubble data and BAO observations provides almost symmetric constraints on the free parameters.
+Only when CMB is added, the symmetric distribution of $\omega^{ERP}_1$ does not follow and turns extremely right skewed.
 An extremely right-skewed posterior distribution indicates that the most probable values of the parameter lie near the lower bound of its domain, while a long tail extends toward higher values.
 In the context of dark energy models, this behavior implies that the data strongly favor a small or nearly vanishing deviation from the $\Lambda$CDM limit, yet allow the possibility of larger parameter values with progressively lower probability.
 Such asymmetry often arises from one-sided priors, nonlinear model responses, or the degeneracy of cosmological observables at large parameter magnitudes, reflecting a preference for minimal modification with an extended allowance for more exotic regimes.

-FSLL-I and FSLL-II models give more or less symmetric distributions which are noted in the figures 5a-c and 6a-c.
-However, only for OHD+BAO+CMB, both $\omega_0^{FSLL-I}$ and $\omega_0^{FSLL-II}$ are found to be extremely right skewed.

-In the figure 7a-c and 8a-c, we keep the distributions of free parameters of Ploy nomial-I and Polynomial II redshift models respectively.
-Symmetricity around the respective means are found in ply-I case.
-Left skewness enters when poly-Ii is fitted with $H(z)-z$+BAO+CMB.

-In figure 9a-c, where we have plotted the distributions and confidence contours for Barboza Alcaniz model. $\omega_0^{BA}$ stays symmetric around the mean.
-But $\omega_1^{BA}$ is found to act slightly left skewed.
-A left-skewed posterior for $\omega_1$ indicates that the most probable dynamics correspond to a mild or positive evolution of $\omega(z)$ with redshift, implying a quintessence-like dark energy component that becomes slightly less negative in the past.
-The long tail toward negative $\omega_1$ values, although statistically suppressed, represents the phantom branch where the dark energy pressure grows more negative with time, potentially leading to unstable or super-accelerating expansion.
-The asymmetry arises because the function $z(1+z)/(1+z^2)$ saturates at high redshift, making the expansion history more sensitive to negative than positive variations of $\omega_1$.
-Consequently, the Universe dynamically prefers a stable, slowly evolving dark energy field close to the $\Lambda$CDM regime, while allowing a faint probability for strongly phantom-like deviations within the tail of the distribution.

-In figure 10a-c, the distribution and confidences of free parameters of BAZS model are incorporated.
-Symmetricity mainly is broken for $\omega_1^{BAZS}$.
-Right skewness is followed for $\omega_1^{BAZS}$.

-Distributions and confidence contours of AAAS model are plotted in figure 11a-c.
-The parameter $A_2^{AAAS}$ is found to possess leftly skewed distribution.